/etc/mackerel-agent/mackerel-agent.conf

 Even without assigning the above configurations, if the host's default status is set to working in your organization's settings, the same result will be achieved.
 For more information please refer to Setting up monitoring and alerts

-Automatic host retirement when scaling down
+Automatic host retirement

 In Mackerel, a connectivity alert is generated if a host is suspended and mackerel-agent terminates.
 This is beneficial for detecting sudden interruptions for regular hosts.